1. Purpose of policy

 Right to publish in relation to scholarly works means the right to publish a work as referred to in the Copyright Act 1968 (Cth).

-Staff and staff member means an employee of USC at the time that person creates intellectual property and includes academic staff and professional staff whether employed on a full-time, fractional or casual basis.
+Staff and staff member means an employee of the University at the time that person creates intellectual property and includes academic staff and professional staff whether employed on a full-time, fractional or casual basis.

-Staff materials means teaching materials in which the intellectual property is owned by staff, or licensed by staff to USC.
+Staff materials means teaching materials in which the intellectual property is owned by staff, or licensed by staff to the University.

-Teaching materials means lecture notes, course notes, slides, presentations, overheads, course assignments, examination papers, answer guidelines, tutorial questions, handbooks, spreadsheets, course outlines, course reading lists, online education resources, computer programs solely used for teaching purposes, drawings and diagrams, maps, photographs, broadcasts, films and all other materials created, developed, used or supplied for the purpose of learning and teaching at USC, but does not include work that are scholarly works or work produced at the request of a third party under contract with USC.
+Teaching materials means lecture notes, course notes, slides, presentations, overheads, course assignments, examination papers, answer guidelines, tutorial questions, handbooks, spreadsheets, course outlines, course reading lists, online education resources, computer programs solely used for teaching purposes, drawings and diagrams, maps, photographs, broadcasts, films and all other materials created, developed, used or supplied for the purpose of learning and teaching at the University, but does not include work that are scholarly works or work produced at the request of a third party under contract with the University.

-University project means a program of work or research which has been funded internally with substantial resources, including but not limited to staff salary, USC infrastructure, USC equipment, research consumables and in-kind contributions.
+University project means a program of work or research which has been funded internally with substantial resources, including but not limited to staff salary, infrastructure, equipment, research consumables and in-kind contributions.

-USC intellectual property means intellectual property owned by the University of the Sunshine Coast, either by virtue of being created by staff in the course of their employment with USC or assigned by students and invited scholars to USC.
+the University’s intellectual property means intellectual property owned by the University of the Sunshine Coast, either by virtue of being created by staff in the course of their employment with the University or assigned by students and invited scholars to the University.

-USC teaching materials means teaching materials created by staff in the course of their employment with USC.
+the University’s teaching materials means teaching materials created by staff in the course of their employment with the University.

 4. Ownership of intellectual property generated by staff

-4.1.1 In accordance with the provisions on ownership of intellectual property in USC's terms of employment with staff, USC is the owner of intellectual property created by staff members in the course of their employment (subject to the provisions regarding the right to publish scholarly works below in clause 4.3.1).
+4.1.1 In accordance with the provisions on ownership of intellectual property in the University's terms of employment with staff, the University is the owner of intellectual property created by staff members in the course of their employment (subject to the provisions regarding the right to publish scholarly works below in clause 4.3.1).

 4.1.2 Intellectual property created in pursuance of or incidental to the performance of a staff member’s employment contract is considered to have been created in the course of employment whether or not a staff member’s express duties include a duty to develop intellectual property.
-USC does not own intellectual property created by staff members outside the course of their employment.
-USC’s ownership of USC intellectual property applies to all staff.
+The University does not own intellectual property created by staff members outside the course of their employment.
+The University’s ownership of the University’s intellectual property applies to all staff.

 4.1.3 This ownership exists as a matter of law, and does not require any further documentation from staff members.
-However, staff who are creators may be required to formally sign documents to more fully record USC’s ownership of USC intellectual property, for example, to enable patent applications to be made.
-At the request of USC, creators will:
+However, staff who are creators may be required to formally sign documents to more fully record the ownership of the University’s intellectual property, for example, to enable patent applications to be made.
+At the request of the University, creators will:

 (a) execute, in a timely manner, all such confirmations of assignment and ownership, and other documentation necessary to give effect to the intellectual property ownership and use provisions set out in this policy, and